Project Management Office

 AV Project Blackout Dates

-Starting Fiscal Year 2025 there will be Audio Visual (AV) Project Blackout dates enforced by the OneIT team.
-The PMO will only accept AV project requests in the first and second quarter of the new fiscal year.
-Projects will be accepted between July 1 through December 31, 2024.
-Any request submitted after that time will be implemented for the next fiscal cycle.
+Beginning in Fiscal Year 2025, the OneIT team implemented Audio Visual (AV) Project Blackout dates to streamline planning and execution.
+This process will continue moving forward.
+The PMO will only accept AV project requests during the first and second quarters of each fiscal year.
+For the current cycle, projects will be accepted between July 1 and December 31, 2025.
+Any requests submitted after this period will be scheduled for implementation in the following fiscal year.

 Please note that this does not include capital projects.